 After 5 minutes, reveal both the original image and all drawings

-Discuss what communication strategies worked best
+Compare results and discuss what communication strategies worked best

-Debrief afterwards about communication challenges and successes
+Debrief afterwards about communication gaps and assumptions

-Competitive version: Award points for accuracy
+Competitive Blind Drawing: Award points for accuracy and speed

-Themed drawings: Use industry-specific images
+Themed Drawing: Use industry-specific images relevant to your team

 Two Truths and a Lie is a classic ice breaker game where each person shares three statements—two true, one false—while others guess the lie.
 Simple rules, zero materials, maximum engagement.